 ------------

 Emma and Shelly arrived in New York and boarded a flight to London together.
-Time on the American Airlines trans-Atlantic Airbus flight seemed to evapourate as the two women, soon to be sister-wives, talked incessently and with great excitement at what had happened and what the future held for them.
-Emma and Shelly reflected on Kadesh-Naphtali and Stan's wives in great detail and were highly excitable and, though tired, were unable to rest or sleep.
+Time on the American Airlines trans-Atlantic Airbus flight seemed to evapourate as the two betrothed sister-wives, soon to be fully married, talked incessently and with great excitement at what had happened and what the future held for them.
+Emma and Shelly reflected on Kadesh-Naphtali and Stan's wives in great detail and were highly excitable; and though tired, were unable to rest or sleep.

 American Airlines Flight 401 touched down on time at London-Heathrow Airport and the two women transfered to an SAS flight to Stockholm the next morning having spent a sleepless night at an airport hôtel.
 Emma, ever the diligent evangelist, had to be dragged by Shelly to catch the hôtel coach as she insisted on handing out all her Christian tracts to the teaming masses in the arrival lounge.